Samuel William Reynolds: Biography

-In 1809, Reynolds paid his first visit to Paris, and in 1810 and 1812 exhibited engravings at the Salon.
+In 1809, Reynolds paid his first visit to Paris, and in 1810 and 1812 exhibited engravings at the Paris Salon.
 Between 1820 and 1826 he issued, a series of 357 small plates in four volumes, reproducing all the then accessible works of Sir Joshua Reynolds, with whom he claimed relationship.
 Upon the completion of this he revisited Paris, where his work, both in painting and engraving, created much enthusiasm among French artists, several of whom became his pupils.
 An article, which appeared at the time in L'Artiste, describing Reynolds's extraordinary talents, is quoted by Beraldi in Les Graveurs du XIXe Siècle ("Engravers of the 18th century").

 Reynolds executed a considerable number of plates in France, including The Raft of the Medusa, after Géricault; La Bonne Fille, after Haudebourt-Lescot; The Massacre of the Innocents, after Léon Cogniet; Mazeppa, after Horace Vernet; a few fancy subjects after Dubufe; and some studies after Charlet.
 Several of these were exhibited at the Salon in 1827.

 Reynolds began a large plate from John Constable's picture The Lock, but did not live to complete it; a letter from him, in praise of the original, is printed in Leslie's Life of Constable.
 Reynolds had many pupils, the ablest of whom were Samuel Cousins, David Lucas, and John Lucas (1807–1874).
 He was also a skilful landscape-gardener, and laid out the grounds of Southall and Mount Edgcumbe.

 He died of paralysis at Ivy Cottage, Bayswater, London, where he had lived for many years, on 13 August 1835.
 His collections, which consisted chiefly of his own drawings and engravings, were sold at Christie's in the following April.
 By his wife, Jane Cowen, to whom he was married in 1793, and who survived him some years, enjoying an annuity from the Whitbread family.
 Reynolds had two sons and three daughters.

 His elder son of the same name, Samuel William Reynolds Jr. (1794–1872), was also a noted mezzotint engraver and landscape painter.
 Of his daughters, Elizabeth, an able miniaturist, married engraver William Walker (1791–1877), and Frances exhibited miniatures at the Royal Academy (1828–1830).

 A small portrait of Reynolds, etched by Edward Bell, was published by A. E. Evans in 1855.
 Another portrait was painted by his friend Ary Scheffer.
 In a humorous watercolour drawing by A. E. Chalon, representing artists at work in the gallery of the British Institution in 1805, Reynolds, seated at his easel, is a prominent figure.
 A portrait of his wife was painted by John Opie.